• Skip to main content

 How To Get Bigger Yields From AutoflowersAutoflowers are famous for producing lower yields.

-They have many advantages, but yield has always been their one big drawback.
+They have many advantages, like being good for growing in small spaces, but yield has always been their one big drawback.

 That is no longer true.